-Until the last three or four years, it never occurred to me to be baffled about why eating by all the latest advice and rules hasn’t helped me with chronic pain and the other issues I listed in the first part of this blog.
+Until the last three or four years, it never occurred to me to be baffled about why eating by all the latest advice and rules hasn’t helped me with chronic pain and some of the other issues I listed in the first post on this topic.
 My whole life was like that.
 I’ve always felt I played by all the rules and things didn’t work well in any arena.
 Eating well and not feeling well didn’t exactly stand out.
 I assumed it was because I’m broken and flawed.

 On the other hand, I know from my years of medical transcription work that many people out there try desperately hard to adhere to their healthcare team’s recommendations in regard to diet, exercise and medication, but they still struggle with obesity, diabetes, heart disease, pain and mental illness, to name but a few.
 There are cheaters, of course, but most of those patients freely confess they’re noncompliant.
 Are all these compliant patients, and I assume hundreds of thousands of others like them, as broken and flawed as I am?

 And what about the frequent headlines regarding young, fit, athletic, active people, including vegans and vegetarians, having heart attacks and/or dropping dead?
 This week it was the ‘Biggest Loser’ host and trainer, Bob Harper.
 According to all official guidelines, those folks should live to 100, right?

 So, I ask again, what the hell is going on here?

 I realize now I’m not broken and flawed, at least not more than anyone else.
 The problem has simply been my diet.
 It’s always been my diet.
 Eating the way we’re all supposed to eat has not, does not, and I’m convinced will not ever work for me.